Link Search Menu Expand Document

 Open File Limits

-If you expect to use Stardog Cluster with heavy concurrent write workloads, you should probably increase the number of open files the host OS will permit on each Cluster node.
-You can typically do this on a Linux machine with ulimit -n or some variant thereof.
+If you expect to use Stardog Cluster with heavy concurrent write workloads, you should increase the number of open files the host OS will permit on each Cluster node.
+You can do this on a Linux machine by following the instructions in System Requirements.
 Because nodes communicate between themselves and with ZooKeeper, it’s important to make sure there are sufficient file handle resources available.
 This point is especially true of Cluster but may be relevant for some workloads on a single Stardog database, that is, non-Cluster configurations, too.

 Connection/Session Timeouts